 - tooth pain

 Some side effects can be serious.
-If you experience any of the following symptoms or those mentioned in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment:
+If you experience any of the following symptoms or those mentioned in the HOW or IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment:

 Natalizumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.